Genivia/ugrep/README.md

                   $ ugrep -n FIXME -tc++ -g^bak/,^old/

-           Recursively search for the word `copyright' in cpio/jar/pax/tar/zip archives, compressed and regular files, and in PDFs using a PDF filter:
+           Recursively search for the word `copyright' in cpio, jar, pax, tar, zip, 7z archives, compressed and regular files, and in PDFs using a PDF
+           filter:

                   $ ugrep -z -w --filter='pdf:pdftotext % -' copyright